About File Upload Questions

 The File Upload question type allows respondents to upload a file along with their survey response.
 Using File Upload, you can collect data that may not be available through standard survey questions.

 You can have as many File Upload questions in your survey as you would like, however each question can accept only one uploaded file.
-Files uploaded need to be smaller than 16MB.
+Files uploaded can be up to 100MB.
 For security reasons, executable files (such as those ending in .exe) are not permitted.

 File Upload Options

 File Upload questions are fairly straightforward, with one main adjustable option.
 You can restrict the type of file respondents upload.
 For example, if you are asking for a photo, you may want to restrict respondents from uploading spreadsheets.